 Ready in 45 minutes

-Asian works really well with Gewurztraminer, Chenin Blanc, and Riesling.
+Asian on the menu?
+Try pairing with Riesling, Gewurztraminer, and Chenin Blanc.
 The best wine for Asian food depends on the cuisine and dish - of course - but these acidic whites pair with a number of traditional meals, spicy or not.
-The Ovum To Love Somebody Gewurztraminer with a 4 out of 5 star rating seems like a good match.
-It costs about 23 dollars per bottle.
+The Maximin Grunhauser Abtsberg Riesling Auslese ( half-bottle) with a 4.4 out of 5 star rating seems like a good match.
+It costs about 20 dollars per bottle.

 Read the detailed instructions on Foodista.com – The Cooking Encyclopedia Everyone Can Edit